Simon Mensing: Raith Rovers

 After being released by Hamilton Academical, Mensing went on trial with Morton for most of the summer 2012 pre-season, and played as a trialist in a 1–1 draw with his former club Hamilton.
 On 14 September 2012, Mensing signed for Raith Rovers on a one-year contract despite Hamilton offering him a new contract.
 On his debut against Airdrie United, he got the man of the match award and his performance was praised by manager Grant Murray.
 Mensing scored his first goal for Raith Rovers in a 4–4 draw with Fife neighbours Cowdenbeath.

 Livingston

 On 22 May 2013, Mensing signed for Livingston on a two-year contract.
 He was named captain of his new club on 10 July 2013, and scored a penalty on his competitive debut on 3 August 2013 in a Scottish Challenge Cup match against Berwick Rangers.
+Following a serious knee injury Mensing failed to hold down a regular place in the Livingston team, and was released from his contract by mutual consent on 30 January 2015.

 USA Soccer

 On 27 January 2015, Coach Gary Smith bolstered the Atlanta backline with the signings of Mensing and fellow Englishman Paul Black.
 However he left the club in January 2016 due to the side folding after failing to find local ownership.
 Returning to Scotland, Mensing trained with Scottish League One side Dunfermline Athletic with a view to signing for the Pars who were suffering an injury crisis, with four defenders out through injury.

 However, Mensing opted to stay in America and signed with Carolina RailHawks of the North American Soccer League on 22 January 2016.